All Summer in a Day Lesson Plan

 Are you wanting to bring Ray Bradbury's “All Summer in a Day” alive for your students?
 Go beyond just recognizing the elements of story and really delve into the meaning of the story — and how it's relevant to students today.
 This unit contains everything you need to guide students through reading the story, responding to daily essential questions, planning and writing a culminating essay the encourages students to take a stand and back it up with information from the short story, non-fiction texts, video, and poetry.

-“All Summer in a Day” Daily Presentation: A complete set of slides for each day, including a writing prompt, think/pair/share activity, comprehension questions, and closing discussion prompts.
+The unit includes a complete set of slides for each day, including a writing prompt, think/pair/share activity, comprehension questions, and closing discussion prompts.

-Short Story Week-At-A-Glance Calendar: Your week has already been planned for you!
-Just print out the page and hand it to your principal, or keep it on your desk for easy reference.
-Includes Prep-On-Your-Plan task list, daily writing prompt for bellwork, anticipatory discussion topics, activity notes for each day, and recommendations for closure.
+Your week has already been planned for you!
+Includes Prep-On-Your-Plan task list, daily writing prompt for bell work, anticipatory discussion topics, activity notes for each day, and recommendations for closure.

-Video Graphic Organizer: Students pay much more attention during a video when they’re listening for information.
+Students pay much more attention during a video when they're listening for information.
 Check for understanding and provide a participation grade!
+Can lead to classroom discussions, too!

-Final Project Grading Rubric: You’ve already done the hard part.
-Students use the rubric as a checklist to make sure they have all the pieces of their project, staple it together, and turn it in.
-You simply grade them on the hard work they’ve already done.
+You've already done the hard part.
+Students use the rubric as a checklist to make sure they have all the pieces of their project.
+You simply provide feedback on the hard work they've already done.

 Are you ready for a complete ready-to-go unit